Copyright15 way cablesCopyright

 NE-555 Improved Oscillator Circuit

-the frequency of operation will in fact be lower than a dual resistor circuit as describe in many other circuits.
+somewhat lower than a dual resistor circuits as describe in many other circuits on these pages.

-This lower frequency is mostly due to the fact that the voltage delivered by the output line from Pin 3 is 1.7 Volts less
+This lower frequency is mostly due to the fact that the voltage delivered by the output line from Pin 3

-than the supply rails.
+is about 1.7 Volts less than the supply rails.
 The output is still capable of driving up to 200mA.
-Don't exceed this.
-You may destroy your chip!

-The R1 x C1 circuit determines the NE-555 to oscillate producing a voltage at Pin 3 which also is fed back via
+The R1 x C1 circuit determines the NE-555 to oscillate, producing a voltage at Pin 3 which also is fed back via R1 a 1K driving the NE-555 chip into almost perfect oscillation.
+Observe it on a CRO.

 NE555 DataTo the top of this pageBack to Free Circuits